auth0/docs/articles/multifactor-authentication/duo/admin-guide.md

 ## Reset a MFA for a User

-If a user has lost their mobile device they will need their recovery code to be able to log in.
-If they have also lost their recovery code, you as an administrator will need to reset their MFA.
+If a user has lost their mobile device you as an administrator will need to reset their MFA.

 To reset a user's MFA: